drvinceknight/cfm/docs/meetings/01/index.rst

 ****************

 - Pick 4 or 5 pictures of my family and I to introduce myself.
-- Discuss my parental leave (Geraint Palmer from 1st of November)
 - Mathematician (where/what I studied)
 - Trustee of the UK Python association https://uk.python.org
 - Conference and workshop organiser